ELIZABETH JACKMAN (d.1550+)

 AGNES JORDAN (d.
 January 29, 1546)

 Agnes Jordan was abbess of Syon in Isleworth, near Sheen, from 1521-1539.
 She was the sister of Isabel Jordan or Jordayn, prioress and later abbess of Wilton, who was described, in 1528, as “ancient, wise, and discreet.”
 Isabel had died by March 1533.
-In 1530, Agnes commissioned (with John Fewteren, the confessor-general) a printing of the Mirror of Our Lady, a commenary on the sisters’ office.
+In 1530, Agnes commissioned (with John Fewteren, the confessor-general) a printing of the Mirror of Our Lady, a commentary on the sisters’ office.
 Syon was a Bridgettine Abbey.
 The Order of the Most Holy Saviour had been founded by St. Bridget of Sweden (1304-1373).
 As abbess, Agnes ruled over both men and women and provided lodging for well-to-do ladies who wished to retire from the world.
 She was both host and jailer to Lady Margaret Douglas from November 1536 until October or November 1537.
 Margaret was confined because of her unauthorized marriage to Lord Thomas Howard, one of the duke of Norfolk’s younger sons.
-In a letter written to Thomas Cromwell, Agnes complained about the number of manservants Margaret had with her and the possibility that she might use them to send messages to Lord Thomas in the Tower of London.
-Margaret apparently had both her own servants and Howard’s with her until Cromwell intervened.
-By the time Lady Margaret was confined at Syon a second time in 1540, the nunnery had been dissolved.
-It was suppressed on November 25, 1539 and the fifty-two choir nuns, four lay sisters, twelve brothers, and five lay brothers dispersed.
+In a letter written to Thomas Cromwell, Agnes complained about the number of manservants Margaret had with her and the possibility that she might use them to send messages to Lord Thomas, who was being held in the Tower of London.
+Until Cromwell intervened, Margaret apparently had both her servants and his with her at Syon.
+The nunnery was suppressed on November 25, 1539 and the fifty-two choir nuns, four lay sisters, twelve brothers, and five lay brothers dispersed.
 Agnes received an annuity of £200.
 She rented a farm house, Southlands, near Denham, Buckinghamshire, and lived there with nine other sisters from Syon.
 Portrait: a brass plate in Denham Church.

 see ANNE TEMMES